AdobeDocs/commerce-learn.en/help/site-management/create-configurable-product.md

 ## Set the options available for the configurable product

-If you forget to do this step, when you try to associate a child product to the configurable product, you get an error similar to:

-`{"message":"The parent product doesn't have configurable product options.","trace":"#0 [internal function]: Magento\\ConfigurableProduct\\Model\\LinkManagement->addChild('Kids-Hawaiian-U...'}`

-### Environment ids and product details to adjust:
+Set the options available for the configurable product by using the API to send the following POST request using cURL.

-- Change `"attribute_id": 93,` and replace 93 with the attribute id that is in your environment.
+Before submitting the request, change `"attribute_id": 93,` to replace `93` with the attribute id from your environment.

-The following uses the POST method

 ```bash
 curl --location '{{your.url.here}}/rest/default/V1/configurable-products/Kids-Hawaiian-Ukulele/options' \